stahnma/zoomwh/README.md

 # What is this?

 This is a small program designed to run on a public network that can receive webhooks from zoom for participants joining/leaving a meeting.
 It then translates those webhooks into webhook calls to slack to notify a specific slack channel about a participant joining or leaving.
 This was designed to work with long-standing/running meetings.

+It also can notify IRC channels using similar methodology to the slack send, however instead of using a webhook, it just speaks native IRC protocols.

 ## Assumptions

 1. You have a long-standing zoom meeting that has a constant ID.
 I use a paid account, I'm not sure if you have to have one or not to do this.
 1. You have access/permissions to create a zoom application.
 1. You have access/permissions to create a slack webhook integration.
+1. You optionally have an IRC server.

 # Running Config